-Penta began as a network focused on the treatment of paediatric HIV, and as such has a long history of activities in this area.
-In addition to observational studies and more than 15 clinical trials among children and pregnant women living with HIV, Penta has regularly published guidelines for the treatment of paediatric HIV and conducted training programmes for healthcare professionals who care for women and children living with HIV.
-While contributing to the search for a vaccine or cure, these activities are primarily focused on improving the daily lives of children and women living with HIV, and preventing the transmission of the virus from mother to child.
+Penta began as a network dedicated to the treatment of paediatric HIV, establishing a long and impactful history in this field.
+Our activities include conducting more than 15 clinical trials and numerous observational studies involving children and pregnant individuals living with HIV.
+Penta also collaborates with the European AIDS Clinical Society (EACS) to publish guidelines for paediatric HIV treatment, and delivers training programmes for healthcare professionals caring for pregnant individuals (women) and children living with the virus.
+While contributing to the search for a vaccine or cure, Penta’s work remains crucial for improving the daily lives of children and pregnant people living with HIV, and preventing the vertical transmission of the virus.

 In addition to conducting research on viral infections in children, Penta actively participates in research projects aimed at enhancing our understanding of epidemiology and pathogenesis, as well as improving the treatment and management of fungal infections in paediatric patients.